How to Choose a Wooden Bed Frame for an Adjustable Mattress

 • Available in many unique shapes and styles.

-• Platform beds are mattress only.
+• Platform beds are mattresses only (no box springs).

 • Some platform beds can fit an adjustable mattress.